lvphan/lvphan/README.md

 ---
 ### 👨‍💻 Cybersecurity Projects:</h2>
  - [LeToolbox 🧰](lvphan.github.io/LeToolbox) is a combination of a bunch of tools that I use during my daily tasking combined into a single location.
 Instead of navigating multiple tabs to copy-paste information for OSINT, I made it my one-stop shop.
+The code is generated from the free version of OpenAI's ChatGPT and Anthropic's Claude, with slight modifications made by me.
-The code is generated from the free version of OpenAI's ChatGPT and Anthropic's Claude with slight modifications made by me.
+ - [QwikQL 📎](lvphan.github.io/QwikQL) a Kusto Query Language (KQL) repository featuring tags, syntax highlighting, and version history with the ability to revert.
+Sentinel's saved queries took too many clicks and too long to load...
+The code is generated from the free version of OpenAI's ChatGPT and Anthropic's Claude, with slight modifications made by me.
 ---